 Model import size

-When loading files, the following icons will indicate if the files are currently being processed, loaded or have issues.
-Models imported in Arkio are stored locally and are only shared with meeting participants fully end-to-end encrypted.
-When the last user exits the meeting the imported assets will no longer be available for other users to download.
+When loading files, the following icons above the model will indicate if the files are being processed, loaded, or have issues.
+Models imported in Arkio are stored locally and are only shared with other meeting participants in a live Arkio meeting, this happens fully end-to-end encrypted.

 Click to remove